Joy Reid’s Missed Opportunity

 MSNBC host Joy Reid offered a complicated on-air apology on her show on Saturday over homophobic rhetoric she is alleged to have used in posts on a now-defunct blog.
-She didn’t apologize for writing the posts; in fact, she didn’t admit writing them at all, oddly explaining that, “I genuinely do not believe I wrote those hateful things, because they are completely alien to me,” while also acknowledging that there is no evidence to prove she didn’t write them.
+She didn’t apologize for writing the posts; in fact, she didn’t admit to writing them at all, oddly explaining that, “I genuinely do not believe I wrote those hateful things, because they are completely alien to me,” while also acknowledging that there is no evidence to prove she didn’t write them.
 Instead, she apologized for having once held homophobic views and making other hurtful and insensitive remarks as a result.
 Reid, a staunch liberal, then tried to reframe the debate around the importance of evolving as a person, learning to be a better progressive and ally, and recognizing the power of discriminatory speech.

 Reid clearly hoped her remarks would lead to an important debate — devoting the rest of her show to precisely that.
 But her statement was also a confusing, incomplete admission that is unlikely to dissuade concerns about Reid’s journalistic credibility, and that undercut an otherwise revealing lesson.